ndiego/wordpress-university-workshop/readme.md

 - [Step 11: Block and template locking](/steps/step-11/readme.md)
 - [Step 12: Client-side filters](/steps/step-12/readme.md)

 Each step folder contains a `readme.md` file that provides instructions.
-The folder also contains a `/theme` folder, which contains the complete theme at end of the step.
+The folder also contains a `/theme` folder, which contains the complete theme at end of each step.

 > **Note** This workshop is designed to be instructor led.
 The instructions alone are not comprehensive.